appservR/appservR.github.io/content/en/docs/introduction/welcome.md

 ---
 title: "Welcome"
-description: "AppservR is an open-source program to deploy R Shiny apps easily on Windows and Linux."
+description: "AppservR is an open-source program to deploy R Shiny apps on Windows and Linux easily."
-lead: "AppservR is an open-source program to deploy R Shiny apps easily on Windows and Linux."
+lead: "AppservR is an open-source program to deploy R Shiny apps on Windows and Linux easily."
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false